Scattering Signatures of Invasion Percolation: Bulk germs

-Figure~\ref{fig:compareLangmuir}a shows the pressure, or, more precisely, the fugacity \footnote{As in Ref.\citenum{Bonnet2019b}, we denote by $P$ the fugacity of the vapor, which, in the limit of the perfect gas approximation, reduces to the ratio of the vapor pressure to the saturated vapor pressure.} dependence of $p$ and $x_g$ for the physical conditions studied in Ref.~\citenum{Bonnet2019b}, namely liquid helium in the range 3-4 K and pores radii $R$ distributed according to a gaussian of mean 3~nm and width 1.31~nm.
-The three temperatures shown in Fig.~\ref{fig:compareLangmuir}a are below (3.2~K), above (3.6~K), or close (3.4~K) to the crossover temperature $T^*$ (3.35~K for the above parameters \cite{Bonnet2019b}).
-Above 4.4~K, the fraction of cavitated pores at percolation increases with increasing temperature.
-At a given temperature, these pores act as vapor germs and the pores effectively emptied are those belonging to the clusters containing these germs.
+Figure~\ref{fig:compareLangmuir}a shows the pressure, or, more precisely, the fugacity \footnote{As in Ref.\citenum{Bonnet2019b}, we denote by $P$ the fugacity of the vapor, which, in the limit of the perfect gas approximation, reduces to the ratio of the vapor pressure to the saturated vapor pressure.} dependence of $p$ and $x_g$ for the physical conditions studied in Ref.\citenum{Bonnet2019b}, namely liquid helium in the range 3-4 K and pores radii $R$ distributed according to a gaussian of mean 3~nm and width 1.31~nm.
+The three temperatures shown in Fig.~\ref{fig:compareLangmuir}a are below (3.2~K), above (3.6~K), or close (3.4~K) to the crossover temperature $T^*$ (3.35~K for the above parameters~\cite{Bonnet2019b}).
+At a given temperature, the cavitated pores act as vapor germs and the pores effectively emptied are those belonging to the clusters containing these germs.
+The germ fraction at percolation is zero below $T^*$ and rapidly increases with temperature above: as shown by Fig.~\ref{fig:compareLangmuir}a,$x_g(p_c)$ is larger than $10^{-2}$ for $T \geq$ 3.4 K.

+In the simulation approach, we evaluate $p_{\rm{eff}}$ and $I(Q)$ using a single realization of a $L=512$ lattice where the pore radius at each site is drawn according to the gaussian distribution above.
+At each pressure $P$, we select the clusters containing the germs and compute $p_{\rm{eff}}$ and $I(Q)$ as described in \S\ref{sec:Selection} and \S\ref{sec:StructureFactorSelected} \footnote{The scattering intensities computed in Ref.
+[8] or shown in Fig.1(b) include the scattering by the porous matrix.
+This explains why, in contrast to $I(Q)$, they do not tend to 0 as $p_{\rm{eff}}$ tends to 0 or 1.}.
+Figures~\ref{fig:compareLangmuir}a and b respectively show the results for $p_{\rm{eff}}(T)$ as a function of $P$ and $I(Q,T)$ as a function of $p_{\rm{eff}}$ for different temperatures and $Q=0.044$ (this value corresponding to the scattering angle in Fig.\ref{fig:Experiments}b).

+Above $T^*$, a peak of the structure factor develops during evaporation.
+In agreement with the experimental behavior shown in Fig.~\ref{fig:Experiments}b, its amplitude increases when the temperature decreases.
+In contrast to the situation shown in Fig.~\ref{fig:SQnorm}, the peak occurs well before percolation.
+This difference follows from the fast increase of the germ fraction below $P_{\rm{cav}}^{\infty}$ (see Fig.~\ref{fig:compareLangmuir}a).
+Except in a narrow interval above $T^*$, $d_g \sim\xi$ occurs for a small value of $d_g$, hence $\xi$, accounting for the peak occuring well below $p_c$.